Mohamed-Elkiky/countdown-timer/README.md

 ## Features

-- Set a custom duration in days, hours, and minutes
+- Set a custom duration in days, hours, minutes, and seconds
+- Choose an alarm sound on completion — sad, happy, or alarm
 - Editable timer name — click the title to rename
 - Start, pause, resume, and reset controls
-- Animated digit transitions on each tick
+- Roller animation on each digit tick
 - Progress bar with percentage elapsed and estimated end time
 - Pulsing status indicator (Ready / Running / Paused / Done)
 - Fully responsive down to mobile